AdCombo/flask-combo-jsonapi/docs/quickstart.rst

   :language: HTTP

-If you want to see more examples go to `JSON API 1.0 specification <http://jsonapi.org/>`_
+If you want to see more examples visit `JSON API 1.0 specification <http://jsonapi.org/>`_